NACLab/ngc-learn/docs/modeling/neurons.md

 ### The Fitzhugh-Nagumo Cell

-This cell models dynamics over voltage `v` and a recover variable `w`, specifically modeling the action potential of a spiking neuronal cell (in terms of an approximation and simplification of the classical Hodgkin-Huxley squid axon model).
-A voltage `v_thr` can be to extract binary spike pulses.
+This cell models dynamics over voltage `v` and a recover variable `w` (which governs the behavior of the action potential of a spiking neuronal cell).
+In effect, the Fitzhugh-Nagumo model is a set of two coupled differential equations that simplify the four differential equation Hodgkin-Huxley (squid axon) model.
+A voltage `v_thr` can be used to extract binary spike pulses.

 ```{eval-rst}
 .. autoclass:: ngclearn.components.FitzhughNagumoCell